Barely three years after independence from British colonial rule, Nigeria, the most populous nation in Africa, collapsed into a civil war.

 Yet, if Nigeria succeeded in preventing the dismembering of its parts, it is due to the tenacity of all Nigerian leaders who worked hard to maintain the union against all odds.

 The survival of Nigeria as a nation has helped Africa.
 It provided the needed leadership in ending white minority rule in Zimbabwe, South Africa, and Namibia.
-In 1972, Nigeria led in the founding of the Economic Community of West Africa States (ECOWAS).
+In 1972, Nigeria led in the founding of the Economic Community of West African States (ECOWAS).
 With Nigeria’s leadership, ECOWAS peacekeeping forces contributed to ending civil wars in Sierra Leone and Liberia, albeit with some tactical errors.

 Nigerians and Africans can, therefore, celebrate a war that had no victors and no vanquished!